GoogleCloudPlatform/professional-services-data-validator/README.md

 ### Using Beta CLI Features

-There may be ocassions we want to release a new CLI feature under a Beta flag.
+There may be occasions we want to release a new CLI feature under a Beta flag.
 Any features under Beta may or may not make their way to production.
 However, if there is a Beta feature you wish to use than it can be accessed using the following.